 Coast Dudleya is commonly found on coastal bluffs from North Los Angeles county up into the Monterey area.
-It survives full coastal bluff conditions and hangs out with Oeanothera hookerii, Eriophyllum...
+It survives full coastal bluff conditions and hangs out with Oeanothera hookeri, Eriophyllum ...
 Learn more.

 The flower is large and showy on this, but that is the problem with it.
 The flower, we normally only see one flower per plant, per year.
 If you have a conventional garden this plant is acceptable, oth...
 Learn more.

-Yellow Yarrow grows near the coast it is a flat to mounding perennial with gray foliage that is covered with yellow when it flowers.
-Commonly found growing on coastal bluffs with Dudleya ceaspitosa, C...
+Seaside Woolly Sunflower grows near the coast.
+This Eriophyllum species is a flat to mounding, 2 ft. high perennial with gray foliage that is covered with yellow when it flowers.
+Commonly found growin...
 Learn more.

 Munz lists four flavors of California Poppy that have largely geographic separations.
-We finally gave up and are lumpiing most here as the trade doesn't seem to separate them. ...
+We finally gave up and are lumping most here as the trade doesn't seem to separate them. ...
 Learn more.

 Munz lists four tendencies that have largely geographic separations.
 A perennial form with gray roughish leaves and prostrate stems.
 Surf to Monterey.Foliage is diminutive, flowers are normal to large...
 Learn more.

 Bert's Blue Iris douglasiana came out of customers property in Pebble Beach.
 In coastal environments it will grow to six inches tall on coastal bluffs with salt spray.
 Out the wind and with a little w...
 Learn more.